Leon Lopez: Theatre

 Lopez was selected to perform as Brit in the second national tour of Ben Elton and Queen's smash hit rock musical We Will Rock You.
 He starred WWRY at Bristol Hippodrome on 29 October 2011 and performed as Britney Spears.

 Reality TV

 In 2007 Lopez appeared in the second series of the Reality TV programme Soapstar Superstar where he caught the attention of the music industry after being the seventh person to be voted off the series and was immediately signed to "Celebrity Records".
 Leon has been a contestant on both Celebrity Fear Factor and Soapstar Superchef.
 He has also worked as a television presenter.

 Music

 Debut album - 'Moving On'

 Since signing his record deal, Leon has teamed up with Take That star Gary Barlow and producer Rod Gammons to co-write his debut album 'Movin On'.
-His first single 'Love Got in the Way' was released in August 2007.
-His first studio album 'Moving On' was finally released 1 February 2010 after a long dispute with the record label.
+His first single 'Love Got in the Way' was released in August 2007 and entered the official UK charts at number 58.
+His first studio album 'Moving On' was released 1 February 2010.